Institute-of-Biomedical-Sciences/dynamic-cell-culture-drive/docs/backend/README.md

 # Control Software Backend (API)

-Backend API for controlling stepper motors and monitoring real-time diagnostics for the New Harvest Control System.
+Backend API for controlling stepper motors and monitoring real-time diagnostics for the control System.
 Built with FastAPI and designed for hardware-integrated environments.
+This repository contains code related to the [New Harvest Control Software](https://github.com/IRNAS/newharvest-incubator-perfusion).

 ## Table of Contents